-- Tell Your Story – Expressing grief can be done through words or we can paint, sculpt, sing, dance, bake, journal, knit, carve, craft, build, garden, or sketch it.
+- Tell Your Story – Expressing grief can be done through words — or we can paint, sculpt, sing, dance, bake, journal, knit, carve, craft, build, garden, or sketch.
 There are many ways to express grief.

-- Permission to Ask – It’s OK to ask for what we need, even if it’s asking others to please just listen, offer a hug, or steer clear of helpful cliches.
+- Permission to Ask – It’s okay to ask for what we need, even if it’s asking others to please just listen, offer a hug, or steer clear of helpful clichés.

 - Challenge Yourself to Move – All movement counts, including getting out of bed, folding the laundry, making dinner, dancing to a playlist, walking around the block or up and down stairs, stretching, or even taking a shower.

 - Splurge on Soft Tissues – A little softness is comforting when we’re grieving.